snorlaxse/HA-SLR-GCN/README.md

 # HA-SLR-GCN
 ## Data preparation
-The processed keypoints data can be downloaded [HERE]().
+The processed keypoints data can be downloaded [HERE](https://drive.google.com/drive/folders/1LM6gpmtgrcUvXdDkyKGVTQuDtqfViMKz?usp=drive_link).

-After downloading, put it in the `Code/Network/SL_GCN/data`.
+After downloading and unpacking it, place it in the `Code/Network/SL_GCN/data/`.

 ## Usage